SILVER AUTOMATION INSTRUMENTS LTD.

 ✅ Flow Range

-Assess the process’s minimum and maximum volumetric flow rates against the flow meter’s specified turndown ratio and operating range.
-Accurate measurement requires the flow to remain within the meter’s calibrated range.
-For flow rates below the meter’s lower detection limit, an ultra-low flow or micro flow meter should be selected.
+Assess the process's minimum and maximum volumetric flow rates against the flow meter's specified turndown ratio and operating range.
+Accurate measurement requires the flow to remain within the meter's calibrated range.
+For flow rates below the meter's lower detection limit, an ultra-low flow (ml/min) or micro flow meter should be selected.
 For flow rates exceeding the upper range, consider upsizing the flow meter or increasing the nominal pipe diameter to prevent measurement inaccuracies and maintain Reynolds number suitability.

 ✅ Accuracy Requirements

 Do you need precise measurement or just a general idea of flow?
-Coriolis meters offer the highest accuracy, while vortex meters are typically “good enough” for many processes.
+Coriolis meters offer the highest accuracy, while vortex meters are typically "good enough" for many processes.
 For example, when fuel oil and LPG measurement involve trade measurement, we will choose CORIOLIS flowmeter, but for many boiler equipment, we only need a vortex flowmeter to obtain steam consumption.
+For custody transfer applications involving digital oil flow meter or digital diesel fuel flow meter systems, accuracy is paramount.

 ✅ Installation Conditions